 - MAC address

 - What is the full traffic path of the connection?

-- What service, protocol and ports are being used for the connection?
+- What service, protocol and ports is the connection using?

 - Non-standard ports

 - Common throughput testing - HTTP, FTP, high port TCP